 The Messenger of Allah (saw) said, 'Angels take turns among you by night and by day, and they all assemble at the dawn and afternoon prayers.
 Those (of the angels) who spend the night among you, then, ascend, and their Lord asks them, though He is the best informed about them, "How did you leave My servants?".
 They say, "We left them while they were praying and we came to them while they were praying"'.
 [Muslim]

 For example, our deeds are displayed to Allah on a daily basis after Fajr and 'Asr, on a weekly basis on Mondays and Thursdays, and on a yearly basis during Sha'ban.

 The Prophet (saw) used to fast more during this month to gain extra reward.
 This is a reminder to us to pay extra attention to our deeds in Sha’ban and maximise our worship, rather than neglecting this month in favour of Ramadan.

 By simply reading more Qur’an, praying voluntary prayers, and following the Sunnah of the Prophet (saw) by fasting more, you can strengthen your Taqwa (consciousness of Allah) and establish good habits in time for Ramadan.

 As well as fasting, there are multiple ways you can prepare for Ramadan during Sha’ban.
 Set yourself targets for what you want to achieve in your worship for Sha’ban and Ramadan - remember, making the intention to do something good is rewardable too!

 Here are a few ideas to get you started:

 - Draw up and commit to a simple Qur’an reading schedule (or a memorisation schedule, if you feel you can commit).

-- Feed someone who is homeless / in need (our community kitchen targets needy families in London, while our Food4Kids programme provides food to orphans and needy children worldwide).
+- Feed someone who is homeless / in need (The Open Kitchen targets needy families in London, while our Food4Kids programme provides food to orphans and needy children worldwide).